Power Mac G4 Cube: Legacy

 Though Apple CEO Tim Cook called the Cube "a spectacular failure" and the product sold only 150,000 units before being discontinued, it became highly popular with a small but enthusiastic group of fans.
-Macworld's Benj Edwards wrote that the Cube was a product ahead of its time; its appeal to a dedicated group of fans years after it was discontinued was a testament to its vision.
+Macworld's Benj Edwards wrote that the Cube was a product ahead of its time; its appeal to fans years after it was discontinued was a testament to its vision.
 After its discontinuation the product fetched high prices from resellers, and a cottage industry developed selling upgrades and modifications to make the machine run faster or cooler.
 John Gruber wrote 20 years after its introduction that the Cube was a "worthy failure [...]
 Powerful computers needed to get smaller, quieter, and more attractive.
 The Cube pushed the state of the art forward."
 CNET called the machine "an iconic example of millennium-era design".
-Its unconventional and futuristic appearance earned it a spot as a prop in several films and television shows, including Absolutely Fabulous, The Drew Carey Show, Orange County, and 24.
-Sixteen Cubes were also used to power the displays of computer consoles on Star Trek: Enterprises sets.
+Its unconventional and futuristic appearance earned it a spot as a prop in several films and television shows, including Absolutely Fabulous, The Drew Carey Show, and 24.
+Sixteen Cubes were also used to power the displays of the computer consoles in Star Trek: Enterprise.

 Although the Cube failed commercially, it influenced future Apple products.
 The efforts at miniaturizing computer components would benefit future computers like the flatscreen iMac G4, while the efforts Apple spent learning how to precision machine parts of the Cube would be integral to the design of aluminum MacBooks.
 The Mac mini fit an entire computer in a shell one-fifth the size of the Cube and retained some of the Cube's design philosophies.
 In comparison to the high price of the Cube, the Mini retailed for $499 and became a successful product that remains part of Apple's lineup.
 The translucent cube shape would return with the design for the flagship Apple Fifth Avenue store in New York City.
 Capacitive touch would reappear in the iPod and iPhone lines, and the Cube's vertical thermal design and lattice grille pattern were echoed by the 2013 and 2019 versions of the Mac Pro.